1engels/ION_Mail/README.md

 SAMPLE
 ======

-If you have configurated m_serverconfig.txt with GMT-5 Also your Launching module with Run Command setup variable: c:\ION_Mail\dist\write.exe 1 1381674592
+Put the 4 files into this directory: C:/ION_Mail Configure m_serverconfig.txt with your server data and leave GMT-5 Also Launching module with Run Command setup variable: c:\ION_Mail\write.exe 1 1381674592

-And your using the files charged in this project, then you'll get an mail saying:
+Run it!
+You'll get an mail saying:

 Trip reason: 1st Stage - Freq min
 Trip time: 10/13/2013 09:29:52

 Enjoy it!
 If you have more ideas just feel free to contact me.